mp-se/brewlogger/README.md

 - Collect tap information from KegMon
 - Taplist for showing whats serving and what is available

+## Sending data to brewlogger

+There are a few public endpoints in brewlogger for receving data.

+- http://your-ip/gravity (Used for sending gravity data)
+- http://your-ip/pressure (Used for sending pressure data)
+- http://your-ip/post (Used for sending both pressure and gravity data)

 ### Features on the wish list

 - Keeping track of batches that contain pressure data (PressureMon)